dldnxks12/Reinforcement-Learning-2024/RL/README.md

       * Optimal Policy

           * DP (Policy Iteration / Value Iteration)
-              >> We can always find the optimal policy in MDP with a greedy improvement policy.
+            ➔ We can always find the optimal policy in MDP with a greedy improvement policy.

           * MC
-              >> We can find the optimal policy in MDP (verify further in the future).
+            ➔ We can find the optimal policy in MDP with unbiased estimation.

           * TD
-              >> JW said, TD can not guarantee to find the optimal policy in MDP.
+            ➔ JW said, TD can not guarantee to find the optimal policy in MDP.